pratikunterwegs/knot-patches/knots_texts/intro_essay/introductory_essay_2019.md

         undergo abrupt transitions [@scheffer2009] to an alternative stable state.
 Behavioural changes relating to movement strategy occur in wader systems [@oudman2018], but the process is not fully understood.
-I will look into __whether changes in such systems can then be characterised as critical transitions__.
+I will look into whether changes in such systems can then be characterised as critical transitions.
 The same approach can be applied to the landscape, to study whether landscapes catastrophically shift to another state [as in @vandekoppel1997; @jefferies2006].

-## Wader models and data
+\section{Wader models and data}

 Following the steps above, I will modify the models to simulate the red knot system.
 Important conceptual changes include the addition of